NixOS/nix.dev/source/tutorials/nix-language.md

 The preceding shell command writes the contents `1 + 2` to the file `file.nix` in the current directory.

 The above Nix expression refers to this file as `./file.nix`.
-`import` reads the file as a side effect and evaluates to the contained Nix expression.
+`import` reads the file and evaluates to the contained Nix expression.

 It is an error if the file system path does not exist.